You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for azilsartan kamedoxomil; chlorthalidone and what is the scope of patent protection?

-Azilsartan kamedoxomil; chlorthalidone is the generic ingredient in one branded drug marketed by Azurity and is included in one NDA.
+Azilsartan kamedoxomil; chlorthalidone is the generic ingredient in two branded drugs marketed by Alkem Labs Ltd and Azurity, and is included in two NDAs.
 There are five patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 Azilsartan kamedoxomil; chlorthalidone has one hundred and seventeen patent family members in forty-four countries.